 (b) Establish a clear methodology for calculating the cost-benefit of EE improvements in the

-context of HFC phase-down.
+context of HFC phase-down].

 (Trinidad and Tobago)

-We request that the supplementary report develop a funding-window scenario for the integration of digital technologies in the servicing sector, aligned with the HFC phase-down obligations of LVC and VLVC parties, tied to the fixed-cost system-building analysis in Chapter 6, and reflected in the high-end scenario of the estimate — on a comparable basis to the atmospheric-monitoring window already costed in the report.
+[We request that the supplementary report [develop a funding-window scenario for the integration of digital [technologies][solutions]] [including assessment of the digital [tools][solutions]] in the servicing sector, aligned with the HFC phase-down obligations of LVC and VLVC parties, tied to the fixed-cost system-building analysis in Chapter 6, and reflected in the high-end scenario of the estimate — on a comparable basis to the atmospheric-monitoring window already costed in the report].

+(Kazakhstan)

+[To explore advanced technological solutions and innovative digital tools that could contribute to enhancing the effectiveness of the implementation and monitoring mechanisms of the Montreal Protocol.]